sigpwny/notes/guides/fallctf-2025/badge.md

 sudo usermod -a -G dialout $USER
 ```

 If you are getting an error with `mpremote` command not found, try replace it with `python3 -m mpremote` (in all the commands below).
+If there is a permissions error use: `sudo apt update`, `sudo apt install -y pipx python3-venv`, `pipx ensurepath`, # then open a new shell or: `exec $SHELL -l`, `pipx install mpremote`,
+`mpremote --help`

 Install the `mpremote` Python package to connect to the badge: